Alicia Hart, Photo Editor

-In our series of interviews introducing the Selectors for the MA/MFA Phase of Graduate Photography Online 2018, we talk to Alicia Hart, Photo Editor at AMV BBDO.
+Introducing the Selectors for the MA/MFA Phase of Graduate Photography Online 2018: we talk to Alicia Hart, Photo Editor at AMV BBDO.

 Tell us about your job and the work of AMV BBDO?
 What does your core role at the agency involve?